Canadian Museum of Nature

 Roughly 40% of Canada is an Arctic climate.
 And in the Canada Goose Arctic Gallery, you can learn about this complex ecosystem, the animals that call the region home, as well as the threat of climate change in the area.

 Rocks and minerals take centre stage in the Earth Gallery that shows how geological events and weather have shaped our planet over time.
 And children will have a blast at the Nature Live Gallery.
 Here live insects and bugs delight (or terrify) guests.
 Specimens on display include tarantulas, hissing cockroaches, beetles and stick insects.

 And don’t forget to head outside to tour the Landscapes of Canada Gardens.
 Though the plants vary depending on the season, at least 60 species from various ecozones in Canada will always be on display.
 Not to mention, there’s a family of Woolly Mammoths and a giant iceberg.
 Informative plaques line the trails with benches to rest.

 The museum has a Nature Café, where you can grab a bite to eat as well as a Nature Boutique for buying the perfect souvenir.

 The stunningly ornate building that houses the Canadian Museum of Nature is the first to have been built specifically as a museum.
-Officially known as the Victoria Memorial Museum Building, the building opened in 1911.
+Officially known as the Victoria Memorial Museum Building, the building was open to the public in 1912.
 Designed by architect David Ewart, the building looks more like a glorious castle rather than a museum.
 Using a mix of Tudor, Gothic and Beaux-Arts elements, the result is a sumptuous building that guests fully appreciate during their visit.
 And it’s the first building in Canada to use Canadian animals and plants as architectural design features.
 You can find them carved into the exterior of the building, adornments in the interior and in the windows.